India : Safety by CityIndia - safety as a country

 In crowds and bazaars, keep your valuables in sight – thefts often occur in such places.

-Delhi is a hot and dusty city, and the combination of these two factors can reduce visibility in summer.
+Jaipur is a hot and dusty city, and the combination of these two factors can reduce visibility in summer.

 Visitors to India must obtain a visa from an Indian diplomatic mission unless they come from one of the visa-exempt countries or a country whose citizens may obtain a visa on arrival, or an e-Visa online.

-Which Currency Is Used in Delhi?
+Which Currency Is Used in Jaipur?

 The Indian rupee is the official currency of India.
 The rupee is subdivided into 100 paise.

-How's the Weather like in Delhi?
+How's the Weather like in Jaipur?

 Should I Get Travel Insurance for My Travels?